 The majority of IFFIm sovereign pledges and some of its bonds payable are denominated in currencies other than the United States dollar.
 Therefore, IFFIm is exposed to the risk of financial loss or unpredictable cash flows resulting from fluctuations in foreign exchange rates.
-Since all of IFFIm's programme expenses are incurred in United States dollars and predictability of funding is essential to Gavi's mission, IFFIm has entered into currency swap contracts with the World Bank to mitigate the aforementioned risks.
+Since all IFFIm's programme expenses are incurred in United States dollars and predictability of funding is essential to Gavi's mission, IFFIm has entered into currency swap contracts with the World Bank to mitigate the aforementioned risks.
 Under these contracts, IFFIm has effectively swapped foreign currency receipts from Grantors and payments to bond holders with United States dollar receipts from, and payments to, the World Bank.

 In addition to the abovementioned foreign exchange risks, IFFIm is also exposed to potential adverse changes in the value of its sovereign pledges and bonds payable resulting from fluctuations in interest rates.
-In order to mitigate this risk, IFFIm has entered into interest rate swap contracts with the World Bank.
+To mitigate this risk, IFFIm has entered into interest rate swap contracts with the World Bank.
 Under these contracts, IFFIm has effectively swapped sovereign pledges into dollar floating rate receivables from the World Bank and bonds payable into floating rate payables to the World Bank.

-The following table shows IFFIm's fair value adjustments and interest expense, for the years ended 31 December 2019 and 2018, before and after the impact of IFFIm's currency and interest rate swaps:
+The following table shows IFFIm's fair value adjustments and interest expense, for the years ended 31 December 2020 and 2019, before and after the impact of IFFIm's currency and interest rate swaps:

-2019 2018 In Millions of US\$ Pledges Bonds Pledges Bonds Interest and fair value adjustments before impact of swaps 95 (32) (9) (19) Impact of currency and interest rate swaps (21) 9 165 (9) Net interest and fair value adjustments after impact of swaps 74 (23) 156 (28) Interest expense on bonds before impact of swaps 21 24 Impact of bond swaps on interest expense 3 3 Net interest expense on bonds after impact of swaps 24 27
+2020 2019 In Millions of US\$ Pledges Bonds Pledges Bonds Interest and fair value adjustments before impact of swaps 214 (38) 95 (32) Impact of currency and interest rate swaps (139) 1 (21) 9 Net interest and fair value adjustments after impact of swaps 75 (37) 74 (23) Interest expense on bonds before impact of swaps 4 21 Impact of bond swaps on interest expense 1 3 Net interest expense on bonds after impact of swaps 5 24